gaehlerm/SoftwareEngineering/README.md

 Refactor when you found a bug.
 Don’t just add a patch that might resolve the issue superficially.
 Search for the real source of the problem.
 Then consider if there is some redundant code that might need fixing, or better refactoring, as well.
 Find a good fix for the bug, possibly including some refactoring.

 If you add a feature, it may not really fit into the code.
 Most likely, because the code has not been cleaned up, or the other authors simply didn’t know how the code should look in the future.
 Thus, the code has a different structure than you would need for this new feature.
 But now, as you’re adding this new feature, you’re smarter.
 You might have an idea how the code should really look like for the feature to fit in.
 Now don’t squeeze the feature into the existing code base.
 Refactor instead and make sure the new feature fits in smoothly.
-Maybe transform a datastructure as explained in the section on Orthogonality.
+Maybe transform a datastructure as explained in the section on Orthogonality [...].
 Altogether, this is less work.
 And especially the code will ultimately be in a much better condition.
-This was explained in the section on orthogonality.
 Write an adapter to make the feature fit neatly into the code base.

 Also, during code review you can do refactoring.
 Team up with the author of the code and do some pair programming.
 This is much more motivating than a normal review as there is better knowledge exchange and the output of the review is significantly increased.

+## What to Refactor

 Generally, you should refactor code that you work with.
 In some cases, you may refactor code that you just walked by, but this should not be the rule.
 If there is no reason for you to touch that code at the time being, you shouldn’t refactor it.
 It is important in software engineering to know when to postpone some work.
 And this is one of the cases.
 If no one works with some piece of code at the moment, then there is no need to refactor it right now.